 The boat had provisions for six or seven days for those remaining on board: 75 pounds of bread, 6 gallons of water, 8 or 10 pounds of meat, and a small bag of oatmeal.
 The mate had a chart, compass and quadrant.
 On Wednesday morning, the morning that followed that fateful night, Holmes was the first to spot a vessel.
 He told the passengers to lie down and be very still.
 If they make out so many of us on board, they will steer off another way and pretend they have not seen us.
 He fastened a woman's shawl to a boathook and began waving it wildly.
 They were spotted and the Crescent picked up everyone in the long boat who had survived the night.

+The Crescent was bound for Le Havre and when the ship arrived, public sentiment had already hardened against the crew and they were arrested but almost immediately released when the British and American consulates assured the authorities that the crew had done nothing wrong.
+Eventually many of the surviving passengers and crew made it back to Philadelphia, their home port (the William Brown was out of Philadelphia, its original destination, remember, when it set sail from Liverpool).
 News travels fast and the story of the crew's exploits preceded them.
 The Public Ledger of Philadelphia demanded that the mate and sailors of the William Brown who threw the passengers overboard to save themselves, should be put upon trial for murder.
 And the editorials in other papers were no less vehement.
 The New York Advertiser complained that "we have emigrant ships sailing every week, and if it is held as law that might is right and that the crew are justified under extremities in throwing overboard whom and as many as they think right, without casting lots, or making other choice than their will, it had better be declared so."

 Several passengers who survived that fateful Tuesday night filed a complaint against the crew with Philadephia's District Attorney.
 Holmes, who was the only crew member then in the city, was arrested and charged with the murder of Frank Askin, the man who had offered Holmes five sovereigns to spare his life.
 Before trial the charge was reduced to voluntary manslaughter, after the grand jury refused to indict Holmes for murder.
 Holmes was indicted under the Act of 1790 which ordained that "if any seaman, etc . . . shall commit manslaughter upon the high seas, on conviction, shall be imprisoned not exceeding three years and fined not exceeding one thousand dollars."
 Holmes was taken under the wing of the Female Seamens' Friend Society and the Society helped him secure David Paul Brown, the best criminal lawyer in Philadelphia at the time.